spack/spack/lib/spack/docs/packaging_guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, ``spack install`` will delete the staging area once a
-pacakge has been successfully built and installed.
+package has been successfully built and installed.
 Use
 ``--keep-stage`` to leave the build directory intact:

 .. code-block:: sh